bpvickers/csv_decision/README.md

  ### `csv_decision` features
  * fast decision-time performance
- * can use regular expressions, numeric comparisons and Ruby-style ranges
+ * in addition to simple string matching, can use regular expressions, numeric comparisons and Ruby-style ranges
  * accepts data as a file, CSV string or an array of arrays.
  * all CSV cells are parsed for correctness, and helpful error messages generated for bad inputs
+ * either returns the first matching row as a hash, or accumulates all matches as an array of hashes.

  ### Planned features
+ `csv_decision` is currently a work in progress, and will be enhanced to support the following features:
  * input columns may be indexed for faster lookup performance
- * either returns the first matching row as a hash, or accumulates all matches as an array of hashes.
- * use of output functions to formulate the final decision
+ * may use functions in the output columns to formulate the final decision
+ * input hash fields may be conditionally defaulted using a constant or function
- * can use column symbol references or built-in guard functions for matching
+ * use of column symbol references or built-in guard functions in the input columns for matching
  * may be extended with user-defined Ruby functions for tailored logic
- * can use if conditions to filter the results of multi-row decision output
+ * can use post-decision guard conditions to filter the results of multi-row decision output

  ### Why use `csv_decision`?